History of Latvia

-Baltic Highlights - gives guests an unique opportunity to discover the most beautiful and historical places of 3 Baltic countries.
+The Baltic Highlights tour - gives guests an unique opportunity to discover the most beautiful and historical places of the 3 Baltic countries.
 8 days will ensure great and memorable impressions of gorgeous Hanseatic Town squares, many historical buildings and significant castles..

 First class accommodation, award-winning restaurants, world class entertainment, facilities for conferences and a variety of shops are all at your service.
 Enjoy the services of the cruise ships and stunning cities around the Baltic Sea..

 All of 5 cities are rich of historical buildings, significant castles, gorgeous churches, cathedrals and palaces.
 Grand Baltic Tour is great chance to visit the most beautiful pearls of Baltic Sea region in one trip..

 Enjoy a true spirit of Christmas time and winter Wonderland!
 Combine the visit of amazing Lapland and all three Baltic States.
 Discover the beauty of the white snowy winter and spice up your trip with truly fascinating reindeer sledging, the Northern Light watching and quietness of the Artic night..

 Take advantage of unique chance to feel yourself as a pilot of the double seat military fighter jet aircraft.
 Such flight becomes an unique, unforgettable experience and you can enjoy sensations which are experienced by the pilot during performance of elements of aerobatics..

 6 amazing cities of Baltic Sea countries in one tour will give the most colorful and expressive impression of people, culture, traditions and history of the region.
 Discover the beauty of the Baltic Sea region..